|Cambridge Assessment English: A2 Key|

 |A2 Key - Level B1|

 Exceptional candidates sometimes show ability beyond A2 level.
-If you achieve a Pass with Distinction in your exam, you will receive the A2 Key certificate stating that you demonstrated ability at Level B1.
+If you achieve a grade A in your exam, you will receive the A2 Key certificate stating that you demonstrated ability at Level B1.

-If you achieve a Pass with Merit or Pass in your exam, you will be awarded the A2 Key certificate at Level A2.
+If you achieve a B or C grade in your exam, you will be awarded the A2 Key certificate at Level A2.

 |Level A1 Certificate|

 If your performance is below Level A2, but falls within Level A1, we will recognise your achievement with a Cambridge English certificate stating that you demonstrated ability at A1 level.

 If you want a university, employer or other organisation to verify your result, you must provide them with the information on your Statement of Results and two additional pieces of information: